artemave/REST-assured/README.markdown

     bash$ git clone git@github.com:BBC/rest-assured.git
     bash$ cd rest-assured && bundle install
-    bash$ ./bin/rest-assured -a mysql &
+    bash$ ./bin/rest-assured -d :memory: & # in-memory sqlite db

 This starts an instance of rest-assured on port 4578.
 It is accessible via REST or web interfaces on 'http://localhost:4578'

 Various options (such as ssl, port, db credentials, etc.) are available through command line options.
 Check out `rest-assured -h` to see what they are.

-NOTE that although sqlite is an option, I found it locking tables under any non-trivial load.
-Mysql feels much more reliable.
+NOTE that although sqlite is an extremely handy option (especially in memory on), I found it locking tables under non-trivial load.
+Consider switching to mysql if that starts happenning.
 But may be that is just me sqliting it wrong.

 ## REST API